Aimron001/aimron_marketplace/README.md

 # Aimron Marketplace

+# LINK TO THE DEPLOYED SITE WILL BE AVAILABLE SOON

 Aimron Marketplace is an ecommerce that connects buyers to sellers.
 It offers buyers features such as; setting monthly expenditure goals, enables them to manage all their finances and also gives them the ability to set shopping list.Sellers get features such as stock management and a dedicated webpage for their products.

 ![Aimron Marketplace logo](./src/assets/images/logo.jpg)